Rosemary Garlic Brisket

 Instructions

-- Season both sides of the brisket with a generous amount of kosher salt and black pepper.
-Place a large roasting pan or Dutch oven over medium-high heat and add remaining olive oil.
+- Place a large roasting pan or Dutch oven over medium-high heat and add the remaining olive oil.
 Add the brisket and sear both sides till nicely browned.

 - Place all the vegetables around the meat and smear the garlic paste over the brisket.
-Add the wine, tomatoes and bay leaves.
+Add the wine, tomatoes, and bay leaves.

 - Cover the pan tightly with aluminum foil and place in oven.
-Bake for about 3 to 4 hours, basting every 30 minutes with the juices until the beef is very tender.
-Remove the brisket, cover with foil and let rest for 15 minutes before cutting.
-Remove the vegetables to a bowl and skim any visible fat (or pour into a fat separator).
+Bake for 3 to 4 hours, basting every 30 minutes with the juices until the beef is very tender.

 - Heat the juices over medium-high and cook till reduced by half.
 You may thicken by adding a mixture of 1 tablespoon of flour mixed with 2 tablespoons of water.